From My Heart

 A Reckoning, Not Redemption

-This is more than my story; it is a map drawn from wounds for anyone navigating the complex terrain of spiritual and alternative communities, unregulated power, and the hidden dynamics of relational trauma.
+This is more than my story; it is a map drawn from lived cost for anyone moving through spiritual spaces, unregulated power, and relational trauma.
 This book is not my redemption.
-It is my reckoning—and my offering.
+It is my reckoning and my offering.

-May it help you hold paradox, listen to your body, and awaken the Dragon within—living that power with ethical clarity.
+May it help you hold paradox, listen to your body, and awaken the Dragon within with ethical clarity.

 Serene Center Agreements